KDemeul/ImageClassification/README.md

-Image Based Recognition and Classification, bik14
+# FACE DETECTION
-Lab Project
+## Image Based Recognition and Classification, bik14 Lab Project

 Real-time face detection in multi-scale images with a boosted classifiers.